pschaeflein/BlogArticles/Intro to JSON/article.md

 }
 ~~~

-The values don't need to be strings like "Parker"; they can also be numbers, booleans, arrays, or more JSON objects.
+The values don't need to be text like "Parker"; they can also be numbers, booleans, collections, or more JSON objects.
 This allows you to have objects within objects.

 Here's a more complete description of the Quilled Crusader that uses all of the JSON data types: